tomskovich/ComputerCleanup/README.md

 ```
 ![paramwarnings](https://tech-tom.com/paramwarnings.png#center)

-### All parameters for function "Invoke-ComputerCleanup"
+## Parameters for function: "Invoke-ComputerCleanup"

 #### -Days (Default: 30)
 	- Only remove files/folders that are older than $Days old.